GongCheng1919/uL2Q/README.md

 seen that our quantization method is closest to the original data after quantization.
 ![sde](curve_fitting.png)
 ### Model testing
+- We select three representative datasets and four models with different sizes.
 ![model selection](model_selection.png)
+- The experimental results are the comparison of the same model output accuracy，which quantized by different quantization methods (Binary, Ternary and fixed-point).
 ![expriment_results2](expriment_results2.png)
 ![expriment_results](expriment_results.png)